MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

     - `appVersion`: required string with application version name, e.g. "1.1.0"
     - `appBuild`: required string with application build number, e.g. "42"
     - `sdkName`": required string with name of the SDK.
 Consists of the name of the SDK and the platform, e.g. "custom.platform"
-    - `sdkVersion`: required string with version of the SDK in semver format, e.g. "1.2.0" or "0.12.3-alpha.1"
+    - `sdkVersion`: required string with version of the SDK in semantic versioning format, e.g. "1.2.0" or "0.12.3-alpha.1"
     - `osName`: required string with OS name, e.g. "android"
     - `osVersion`: required string with OS version, e.g. "9.3.0"
     - `model`: optional string with device model, e.g. "iPad2"
     - `locale`: required string with language code, e.g. "en-US"
-    - `timeZoneOffset`: optional offset in minutes (between -840 and 840) from Coordinated Universal Time (UTC) for the device time zone, including daylight savings time, e.g. 120
+    - `timeZoneOffset`: optional offset in minutes (between -840 and 840) from Coordinated Universal Time (UTC) for the device time zone.
+Including daylight savings time, e.g. 120
 - `userId`: optional string used for associating logs with users
 - `exception`: required object with exception details
     - `type`: required string with exception type